 Look at 2 Peter 3:9.
-It says, "The Lord is not slack concerning his promise, as some men count slackness; but is longsuffering to us-ward, not willing that any should perish, but that all should come to repentance."
+It says, "The Lord is not slack concerning His promise, as some count slackness, but is longsuffering toward us, not willing that any should perish but that all should come to repentance."

 You can't get it any clearer than that.
 It is not God's will for any to perish, but they do.
 Jesus even said most would enter through the broad gate into destruction instead of the narrow gate that leads to everlasting life (Matt.
 7:13-14).
 This is directly against God's will.
 It is not God who destines people to go to hell, and it's incorrect to say God allows it.